-In the exhaust gas system design, the following main features must be considered:
+In the exhaust gas system design the following main features must be considered:

-- According to class requirements, piping and components must be designed in such a way that gas fuel cannot accumulate in the exhaust gas system, especially in the installed silencer and exhaust gas boiler - The exhaust gas system must be designed to withstand a potential explosion.
-This is achieved using explosion relief devices that enable safe discharge of explosion pressure build-up.
-The amount and placement of these devices should be justified.
-This is usually performed with a computer simulation.
+- According to class requirements, piping and components must be designed in such a way that gas fuel cannot accumulate in the exhaust gas system, especially in the installed silencer and exhaust gas boiler. - In general, according to the general rules the exhaust gas system must be designed to withstand a potential explosion, which can be achieved by applying explosion relief devices.
+However, WinGD has demonstrated that there is no exhaust gas explosion risk.
+Accordingly, the explosion relief devices are not required, if approved by the involved classification society.
+If the explosion relief devices are installed, the following installation requirements apply: - The number and placement of the explosion relief devices must be calculated, e.g. with a computer simulation.
 Any assumptions of the scenario simulation are to be justified.
-For example, for a single main engine, the explosion relief devices must either include a duct leading the exhaust gas to the outside or be made of the self-closing type. - These explosion relief devices must be located so that the hot combustion gases erupting from them will not cause any danger to personnel - Explosion relief devices which are installed within the engine room area must be of the selfclosing type - All explosion relief devices must be equipped with flame arrestors - Any bellows to be used in the exhaust gas system are to be approved by the classification society - The exhaust gas duct of a X-DF engine must not be connected to the exhaust gas duct of any other equipment
+For example, for a single main engine the explosion relief devices either must include a duct leading the exhaust gas to the outside or must be made of the self-closing type. - The explosion relief devices must be in such a way that the hot combustion gases erupting from them do not cause a significant health hazard at the point of release.
+In case of eruption the gas concentration is detected by the engine room detector. - Explosion relief devices installed within the engine room area must be of the self-closing type. - All explosion relief devices must be equipped with flame arrestors. - All explosion relief devices must be equipped with flame arrestors, if required. - Any bellows to be used in the exhaust gas system must be approved by the classification society. - The exhaust gas duct of the X-DF engine must not be connected to the exhaust gas duct of any other equipment.